 In addition to the supply curves, this analysis also provides a cost screening analysis using the District's avoided cost for capacity.
 Avoided capacity costs considered by season included generation, transmission investment deferral and distribution system investment deferrals.
-The 10-year levelized cost of capacity is \$55.42 and \$46.56/kW-year for summer and winter resources respectively.
+The 10-year levelized cost of capacity is \$74 and \$63/kW-year for summer and winter resources respectively.
 The value of the DR resources will in part be based on how well the District is able to utilize the resource and reduce peak demand in each month.
-If only the highest peak is avoided per season the levelized avoided cost decreases to \$23.29 and \$19.22/kW-year for summer and winter respectively.
+If only the highest price peak is avoided per season the levelized avoided cost decreases to \$27 and \$17/kW-year for summer and winter respectively.

-Table 1-2 shows the estimated summer demand response potential where the avoided cost is below \$55.42/kW-mo.
+Table 1-1 shows the estimated summer demand response potential where the avoided cost is below \$74/kW-mo.
+Economic peak demand reduction potential totals approximately 39.9 MW or 9.7% of the District's recent modeled peak summer demand of 410 MW.
 Demand voltage regulation may have some double counting across the other products.
 Based on the results, irrigation and rate programs for residential customers could offer significant summer demand peak reduction potential.
-Economic peak demand reduction potential totals approximately 35.9 MW or 8.6% of the District's recent historic peak summer demand of 419 MW (July 2018).